Unturned3/Microdot/wiki/3_miniSystem/2_install.md

 Linux utilities combined into one tiny executable.
 Linking it with `musl-libc` results in an even smaller binary compared to other libraries.

+> Note: unpack and change directory into the busybox-1.30.0 directory

 ```bash
 make distclean
 make ARCH=$arch defconfig
 ```

 Now, run the following command to launch the "menuconfig" interface.
 We need to